zzt93/os-lab1/README.md

 ## NOTICE in the future:
 - the adt itself not must to be synchronized, the user choose whether to synchronize.
-- can add NOINTR to make sure user add synchronizatino
+- can add NOINTR to make sure user add synchronization if necessary